 Click here for ways that you can encourage the Government and your Member of Parliament to take immediate action.

-Thanks to all your hard work supporting Motion 110, the Human Resources Committee passed a report on the loss of an infant child and the impact on families.
+After M-110 received unanimous support in the House of Commons, the Human Resources Committee studied the motion and passed a report in 2019.
 It made seven recommendations, including proposed changes to the Employment Insurance Program which would accommodate a bereavement leave that would provide income support for 12 to 15 weeks for parents grieving the loss of an infant child.